profile

 Featured Post

-Hello and happy Wednesday, Today, we’ll quickly introduce the main concrete and reinforcement properties we use to design reinforced concrete beams like the compression strength of concrete, partial safety factors and tensile strength of reinforcement.
+Hello and happy Wednesday, Today, we’ll quickly introduce the timber material properties we use to design timber elements like the compression strength, bending strength and partial safety factors.
 These material properties are the fundamentals of structural design.
 In this article, we’ll explain what properties are important, where we find them and how to calculate them (if needed).
 So, let’s get into it.
-The 5 Most Important Concrete...
+The 12 Most Important Timber Properties Material properties of timber are really...